Jessica Hamby: Hoyt Fortenberry

 Jessica meets Hoyt, a road crew worker, in the bar of Bill's hometown, Merlotte's.
 They have a conversation at the bar, then meet up at Bill's house, where Jessica lives.
 Jessica is very straightforward about her sexual desires, but Hoyt is a little reluctant.
 Bill breaks the duo up and forbids them from seeing each other, but as he takes Jessica with him on a trip to Dallas, Hoyt eventually shows up at Jessica's door and they ignite their romance.
 Jessica comes into conflict with Hoyt's overbearing mother Maxine, who disapproves of their relationship and is prejudiced against vampires.
 Later on, Maxine comes under the influence of a maenad and loses her limitations, after which she starts dishing out her true opinion on Jessica.
 Jessica attacks her, so Hoyt breaks up with her.
 In Season 3 he attempts to get back together with her but she refuses, as she is afraid of her vampire nature.
-However, after she saves Hoyt from an attack by a shapeshifter, they reconcile.
+But after she saves Hoyt from an attack by a shapeshifter, they reconcile.
 They take their relationship to the next level; Hoyt tells Jessica he intends to marry her, and the two move in together in a new house.
-In season 4, however, a year into their relationship it has deteriorated.
+But in season 4, a year into their relationship it has deteriorated.
 Hoyt and Jessica both have different needs and Jessica cheats on Hoyt twice (first with a random fangbanger, then by kissing Jason after he saved her life).
-Jessica contemplates leaving Hoyt, but when she does, he reacts angrily and cruelly reminds her of her shortcomings (such as her inability to have children) before kicking her out.
-She tries to seek Jason's help, but he rejects her also as he chooses his best friend's - Hoyt's - side.
+Jessica contemplates leaving Hoyt, but when she does, he reacts angrily and cruelly reminds her of her shortcomings, such as her inability to have children, before kicking her out.
+She tries to seek Jason's help, but he rejects her also as he chooses his best friend's, Hoyt's side.
 Jason eventually gives in to his feelings for Jessica, which earns the enmity of both Hoyt and Jason's former friends.
 Struggling with the pain of the breakup, Hoyt eventually asks Jessica to "glamour" or hypnotize away all his memories of her and Jason before he moves to Alaska.
 Hoyt returns in season 7, with his new girlfriend, Brigette.
 He meets Jessica again after saving her life from a sadistic vampire named Violet.
 She eventually falls for him again and tells him their story, accepting responsibility for the failure of their first relationship.
 Hoyt again has feelings for her, despite having only just "met" her.
 Jessica and Hoyt are married shortly after.